 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Cyclooxygenase inhibitor; may be selective for COX-3 (IC50 values are 460, > 1000 and > 1000 μM for canine COX-3, and murine COX-1 and COX-2 respectively).
+Acetaminophen is a cyclooxygenase inhibitor; may be selective for COX-3 (IC50 values are 460, > 1000 and > 1000 μM for canine COX-3, and murine COX-1 and COX-2 respectively).
 Widely used analgesic and antipyretic agent.

 |Storage||Store at RT|